Wholesome Middle Grade Chapter Books for Boys

 The One and Only Ivan by Katherine Applegate

-Narrated by one gorilla named Ivan, this story will immediately grab your heart — it’s sad but keep reading, it’s an amazing story.
-Making it even more compelling, it’s true!
+Narrated by a gorilla named Ivan, this true story will immediately grab your heart.
 Ivan is kept in a cage in a run-down mall for 27 years without seeing another gorilla, only the stray dog, Bob, who sleeps with him, Stella the Elephant, and Ruby, a newly purchased baby elephant.
 Before she dies, Stella begs Ivan to find Ruby a home with other elephants.
-Ivan reluctantly agrees, but it won’t be easy.
+Ivan reluctantly agrees, but it won’t be easy…

 Crenshaw by Katherine Applegate

 After having lost their home and living in their van for 3 months, the family is now about to lose their apartment.
 Although Jackson’s parents don’t tell him this, he knows the signs.
 He knows why they’re having a yard sale.
 He knows it’s not his dad’s fault for having MS but he’s mad and worried and alone.
 It isn’t until Crenshaw shows up and pushes Jackson to speak the truth to his parents that Jackson learns that he’s not facing this alone.
 Oh, and who is Crenshaw?
 He’s Jackson’s large, imaginary cat friend from when he was little now returned to help Jackson in his time of need.
 I felt like it was a God metaphor.
 I wonder what you’ll think?